SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2021/how-to-upgrade-to-selenium-4.md

 * Potential errors and deprecation messages

 Note: while Selenium 3.x versions were being developed, support for the W3C WebDriver standard was implemented.
-Both this new protocol and the legacy JSON Wire Protocol was supported.
-Around version 3.11, Selenium code became compliant with the level W3C specification.
-W3C compliant code in the latest version of Selenium 3 will work as expected in Selenium 4.
+Both this new protocol and the legacy JSON Wire Protocol were supported.
+Around version 3.11, Selenium code became compliant with the level W3C 1 specification.
+The W3C compliant code in the latest version of Selenium 3 will work as expected in Selenium 4.